Hormone Imbalance and Adrenal Fatigue

 Menopause and Hormone Imbalance: Is HRT Necessary?

-Hormone Replacement Therapy (HRT) shouldn’t be needed to ease menopausal symptoms, not if you’re treating the root cause of hormone imbalance and adrenal fatigue.
+Hormone Replacement Therapy (HRT) shouldn’t be needed to ease menopausal symptoms, not if you’re treating the root cause of hormone imbalance and Adrenal Fatigue.

 Why?
 Because at its core, menopause is not an ovarian hormone problem.
 Replacement hormones may bring some relief but won’t totally eradicate miserable menopausal symptoms.

 The fact is a fifty-year-old woman doesn’t have the hormones of a twenty-year-old — nor should she.
-It’s not the body’s normal progression to go backwards in time, tricking its organs into thinking they’re younger than they are.
+It’s not the body’s normal progression to go backward in time, tricking its organs into thinking they’re younger than they are.
 This tact can almost always provoke repercussions down the line, such as cancers or other ovarian issues.